 Giacomo Puccini History

 The Puccini family moved to this house in San Lorenzo Square in 1815 and, Giacomo was born in this house on December 22, 1858.
-It is incredible to be living here in Lucca – birthplace to Giacomo Puccini!
-Until his father’s death in January 1864, this is the house he spent his childhood.
+It is incredible to be living here in Lucca – the birthplace of Giacomo Puccini!
+Until his father’s death in January 1864, this was the house where he spent his childhood.
 As a result of his mother’s death in July 1884, the house was then rented out.

 Giacomo Puccini Operas